hocxuongdam/feedreader/README.md

 * Migrate database:
     - ./run migrate

 * Go to http://localhost/feed.
 Currently work best with Vnexpress RSS.
 Other RSS sources with different formats and structures may not work as expected (can be added later).

+* Hover a page on the left panel to show its corresponding "Remove" button.
+Click to remove (currently there are no confirmation dialog).

 * List all available commands for CLI mode: ./run list